-Sale of Exchange-Listed or Redemption of Creation Units
+Sale or Redemption of Shares

-The sale of exchange-listed shares of the Fund, or the redemption of shares constituting Creation Units by an Authorized Participant, may give rise to a taxable gain or loss to the selling or redeeming shareholder equal to the difference between the amount received for the shares and the shareholder's adjusted tax basis in the shares sold or redeemed.
-In general, any gain or loss realized upon a taxable disposition of Fund shares will be treated as long-term capital gain or loss.
+The sale or redemption of Fund shares may give rise to a gain or loss equal to the difference between the amount received for the shares and the shareholder's tax basis in the shares.
+In general, any gain or loss realized upon a taxable disposition of Fund shares will be treated as long-term capital gain or loss if the shares have been held for more than one year.
+Otherwise, such gain or loss will be treated as short-term capital gain or loss.
 However, any loss realized upon a taxable disposition of shares held for six months or less will be treated as long-term, rather than short-term, to the extent of any long-term capital gain distributions received (or deemed received) by the shareholder with respect to the shares.
 The deductibility of capital losses is subject to limitation.

-All or a portion of any loss realized upon a taxable disposition of Fund shares will be disallowed if other substantially identical shares of the Fund are purchased within 30 days before or after the disposition.
+All or a portion of any loss realized upon a taxable disposition of Fund shares will be disallowed if other substantially identical shares of such Fund are purchased within 30 days before or after the disposition.
 In such a case, the basis of the newly purchased shares will be adjusted to reflect the disallowed loss.